 Whether you give birth in a hospital or birthing center, your baby will have a newborn screening performed within their first 24-48 hours of life.
 The tests performed vary by state, but each year, millions of babies in the U.S. are routinely screened to help identify conditions that could affect your child’s long-term health and survival.
 These tests are so vital that in 2014, former President Barack Obama signed into law the Newborn Screening Saves Lives Reauthorization Act to ensure newborn babies with deadly-yet-treatable, disorders are diagnosed quickly.

-Mark J. Pyle, DO, a Banner Health pediatrician with Banner Children's, discusses why screenings are important and what parents can expect.
+Ruben Espinoza, MD, a pediatrician with Banner Children's, discussed why screenings are important and what parents can expect.

 With one heel prick, your baby’s blood can help detect rare genetic, hormone-related and metabolic conditions that can lead to serious health problems.
 Done in the hospital, these screenings help doctors diagnose and quickly treat your baby.

-“Having testing done early for certain conditions can help lead to improved outcomes for patients, as we are able to refer them for care as early as possible,” Dr. Pyle says.
+“Having testing done early for certain conditions can help lead to improved outcomes for patients, as we are able to refer them for care as early as possible,” Dr. Espinoza said.

-A great example, he says, is detecting hypothyroidism.
+A great example, he said, is detecting hypothyroidism.
 “If congenital hypothyroidism isn’t detected and corrected within the first several weeks of life, your baby could end up with significant intellectual disability and slow growth.
-However, if treatment is begun within the first two weeks of life, infants have a high probability of developing normally,” Dr. Pyle says.
+However, if treatment is begun within the first two weeks of life, infants have a high probability of developing normally,” said Dr. Espinoza.

 Because nearly 3 in every 1,000 newborns have significant hearing loss, nearly all states also require hearing tests.
-Dr. Pyle says if this hearing loss is detected early, infants are able to be referred to specialists to help guarantee the best possible outcome for their long-term hearing.
+Dr. Espinoza said if this hearing loss is detected early, infants are able to be referred to specialists to help guarantee the best possible outcome for their long-term hearing.